wsmontes/EchoLife/README.md

 A simple web application that captures voice input, transcribes it using OpenAI's Whisper API, and enables interaction with OpenAI's GPT-4.

+## Current Development Status

+Echo Life is currently in **Beta** stage.
+The core functionality is stable and usable, but we're continuously improving the user experience and adding new features.
+Recent updates include:

+- Enhanced audio processing with improved noise reduction
+- Better handling of long-form conversations
+- Optimized performance on mobile devices
+- Experimental multi-language support

+We welcome feedback and contributions to help make Echo Life even better!

 ## Features

 - Record audio directly in the browser